Kevin Mudavadi

 Biography

-A former corporate communications strategist, Kevin Mudavadi, is a Ph.D.
-Candidate (ABD) at the Media School at Indiana University-Bloomington, IN, USA.
-He primarily examines the effects of dis/misinformation content on digital media platforms on individual decision-making.
-Additionally, he is intrigued by the relationship between journalistic role conception and audiences’ perceptions of media roles.
-Kevin has researched various aspects, including media perception, dis/misinformation, and journalism, examining the contexts of Kenya and the United States.
+A former corporate communications strategist, Kevin Mudavadi, is a Ph.D. candidate (ABD) in the Media School at Indiana University-Bloomington.
+He specializes in the effects of disinformation and misinformation on decision-making in digital media.
+His research also explores journalistic role conception and audience perceptions of media roles, focusing on Kenya and the United States.

 Academic Publications